-Endometriosis is a condition that occurs when tissue from the uterine lining is found outside the uterus.
-It affects women of all ages but is most common in women 30 to 40 years old.
-Endometrial tissue may be found on the ovaries, fallopian tubes, bladder, intestines, rectum or other areas of the pelvis.
-Chronic pelvic pain is the most common symptom, especially during menstruation, and sometimes during sexual intercourse.
-Endometriosis can be treated with medication, surgery, or sometimes both.
+Endometriosis happens when tissue from the uterine lining is found outside the uterus.
+It affects women of all ages but is most common in women ages 30 to 40.
+Tissue may be found on the ovaries, bladder, intestines or other places in the lower belly.

-An ovarian cyst is a sac or pouch filled with fluid or other tissue that grows on or near the ovaries.
-Ovarian cysts are very common and often occur in the childbearing years and in menopause.
-Most cysts are benign (non-cancerous) and may go away without treatment.
-In some cases, they can cause pain and discomfort in the lower abdomen.
-In rare cases, cysts are malignant, or cancerous, and should be surgically removed.
+An ovarian cyst is a sac filled with fluid or tissue that grows on or near the ovaries.
+Ovarian cysts are common and often happen during childbearing years and menopause.
+Most cysts are not cancerous and may go away without treatment.

-- Intra-abdominal pressure from a previous pregnancy, obesity, chronic constipation or cough
+- Pressure from a previous pregnancy, obesity, frequent constipation or cough

-- Prior surgery, may involve some or all of the pelvic organs
+- Past surgery that involved some or all of the organs in the lower belly

 Symptoms may include: